DPI & Print Resolution Calculator for Image-to-Print Planning

 Optional mini-game: DPI Dash

-DPI Dash turns the same print-resolution idea into a quick reflex game.
+DPI Dash turns the same print-resolution idea into a quick reflex game about spotting files that can hold up at the current target size.
 Catch files that meet the target DPI, avoid weak files, and keep your streak alive as the print size changes.
 It is separate from the calculator, so it will not affect your results.